rust-lang/rust/src/doc/rustc-dev-guide/src/rustdoc.md

 compiler and standard library.
 This chapter is about how it works.
 For information about Rustdoc's features and how to use them, see the [Rustdoc book](https://doc.rust-lang.org/nightly/rustdoc/).
-For more details about how rustdoc works, see the ["Rustdoc internals" chapter].
+For more details about how rustdoc works, see the ["Rustdoc internals" chapter][Rustdoc internals].

-["Rustdoc internals" chapter]: ./rustdoc-internals.md
+[Rustdoc internals]: ./rustdoc-internals.md

 Rustdoc is implemented entirely within the crate [`librustdoc`][rd].
 It runs the compiler up to the point where we have an internal representation of a